-A chiropractor is a health care professional who deals mainly with spine related health issues.
 The spine is an integral part of the body that connects to the central nervous system which controls the functionality of body parts.
-A chiropractor helps in detection and treatment of neuro- muscular disorders by realigning and adjusting the spine.
-This ensures that there is proper communication between the brain and the tissues, muscles, and the joints of the body.
+The chiropractor helps in the detection and treatment of neuromuscular disorders by realigning and adjusting the spine.
+This ensures that there is proper communication between the brain and the tissues, muscles, and joints of the body.

-A chiropractor generally uses the hands and other non-invasive objects to detect the cause of the pain and then treats the misalignments of the spine a condition called vertebral subluxation.
+Chiropractor generally uses the hands and other non-invasive objects to detect the cause of the pain and then treats the misalignments of the spine a condition called a vertebral subluxation.
 This spine adjustment helps the body to heal itself.
 A chiropractor can help relieve the pain by making adjustments to the spine.

 Chiropractor practice began more than a century ago and was first developed by a man called D.D Palmer in 1895.
-He was able to diagnose Mr. Lilliard deafness problem and treat it using the procedure.
-The practice has however been advanced by the use of modern research and training of subjects like anatomy, physiology, nutrition and holistic healthy living.
+He was able to diagnose Mr. Lilliard’s deafness problem and treat it using the procedure.
+Then, the practice has been advanced by the use of modern research and training of subjects like anatomy, physiology, nutrition, and holistic healthy living.

 Today, Chiropractic therapies can be used to treat more than just back and neck pain.
-It is being used to treat a wide variety of problems like migraines, sciatica, arthritis, asthma, heart problems, high blood pressure, neurological problems like epilepsy, TMJ, Brain dysfunction, joint pains, pregnancy related back pain, indigestion, dental, hearing and visual problems, Trauma and injuries caused by accidents, joint pain among others.
+It is being used to treat a wide variety of problems like migraines, sciatica, arthritis, asthma, heart problems, high blood pressure.
+Also used to treat neurological problems like epilepsy, Brain dysfunction, joint pains, pregnancy-related back pain, indigestion, hearing, and visual problems, Trauma, and injuries caused by accidents, joint pain among others.

-It has been advanced and now uses more than manual spinal realignment to incorporate other therapies like spinal physical therapies, nutritional therapies, herbal supplements and stress management.
+Chiropractic therapies have been advanced and now use more than the manual spinal adjustment to incorporate other therapies like spinal physical therapies, nutritional therapies, herbal supplements, and stress management.